calvin-mar/csc362-proj-FALL25-PandZ/README.md

 Actions for Sprint 3
+- [ ] Fix Headers and get-redirect for mark as paid
+- [ ] Functionalize the php for testing, and add the appropriate testing
 - [ ] Save Files in the SQL Database
-- [ ] Fix Headers and get-redirect for mark as paid
 - [ ] Modify Views so that all details are shown for every form.
 (Especially match property owners with applicants.)
 - [ ] Professionalize html views to standard format
 - [ ] Make printable php versions